 Abstract.
-In this work we present an analysis of the dynamics of suprathermal ions of different masses (H+, He+, O+) during prolonged dipolarizations in the near-Earth magnetotail (X > -17 RE) according to Cluster/RAPID observations in 2001-2005.
-All dipolarizations from our data base were associated with fast flow braking and consisted of multiple dipolarization fronts (DFs).
-We found statistically that fluxes of suprathermal ions started to increase $\sim 1$ min before the dipolarization onset and continued to grow during $\sim 1$ min after the onset.
-The start of flux growth coincided with the beginning of decrease in the spectral index $\gamma$ .
-The decrease in $\gamma$ was observed for protons during $\sim 1$ min after the dipolarization onset, and for He+ and O+ ions - during $\sim 3$ min and $\sim 5$ min after the onset respectively.
-The negative variations of $\gamma$ for O+ ions were in $\sim 2.5$ times larger than for light ions.
+In this work we present an analysis of the dynamics of suprathermal ions of different masses $(H^+, He^+, O^+)$ during prolonged dipolarizations in the near-Earth magnetotail $(X > -17R{\rm E})$ according to Cluster/RAPID observations in 2001-2005.
+All dipolarizations from our database were associated with fast flow braking and consisted of multiple dipolarization fronts (DFs).
+We found statistically that fluxes of suprathermal ions started to increase $\sim 1 \min$ before the dipolarization onset and continued to grow for $\sim 1 \min$ after the onset.
+The start of flux growth coincided with the beginning of a decrease in the spectral index $\gamma$ .
+The decrease in $\gamma$ was observed for protons for $\sim 1$ min after the dipolarization onset, and for He+ and O+ ions for $\sim$ 3 and $\sim$ 5 min after the onset respectively.
+The negative variations of $\gamma$ for O+ ions were $\sim 2.5$ times larger than for light ions.
 This demonstrates more efficient acceleration for heavy ions.
 The strong negative variations of $\gamma$ were observed in finite energy ranges for all ion components.
-This indicates the possibility of non-adiabatic resonant acceleration of ions in the course of their interaction with multiple DFs during dipolarizations.
-Our analysis showed that some fraction of light ions can be accelerated up to energies $\geq 600$ keV and some fraction of oxygen ions can be accelerated up to $\sim 1.2$ MeV.
-Such strong energy gains cannot be explained by acceleration at a single propagating DF, and suggest the possibility of multistage ion acceleration in the course of their interaction with multiple DFs during the prolonged dipolarizations.
+This indicates the possibility of nonadiabatic resonant acceleration of ions in the course of their interaction with multiple DFs during dipolarizations.
+Our analysis showed that some fraction of light ions can be accelerated up to energies $\geq 600 \text{ keV}$ and some fraction of oxygen ions can be accelerated up to $\sim 1.2$ MeV.
+Such strong energy gains cannot be explained by acceleration at a single propagating DF and suggest the possibility of multistage ion acceleration in the course of their interaction with multiple DFs during the prolonged dipolarizations.

-25 1 Introduction
+1 Introduction

 One of the important processes in the dynamics of the Earth's magnetotail is magnetic dipolarization.
 This manifests itself in enhancement of the northward magnetic field component ( $B_Z$ ), which results in transformation of the initially stretched magnetic configuration into the more dipole-like one.
-This process is often associated with an increase in geomagnetic activity (Sergeev et al., 2012 and references therein).
+This process is often associated with an increase in geomagnetic activity (Sergeev et al., 2012, and references therein).

 Spacecraft observations have shown that dipolarization phenomena can be divided into two main groups.
-The first group includes isolated dipolarization fronts (DFs) propagating along with the Bursty Bulk Flows (BBFs) towards the Earth (e.g. Angelopoulos et al., 1992; Nakamura et al., 2002; Runov et al., 2009).
-The DFs are usually observed during a few minutes or less (e.g. Schmid et al., 2011), and it is believed that they are formed downtail in the course of reconnection (e.g. Sitnov et al., 2009).
-The second group includes the so-called "secondary" dipolarizations related to the braking of fast flows and magnetic flux pile up in the near-Earth tail (e.g., Nakamura et al., 2009).
+The first group includes isolated dipolarization fronts (DFs) propagating along with the bursty bulk flows (BBFs) towards the Earth (e.g., Angelopoulos et al., 1992; Nakamura et al., 2002; Runov et al., 2009).
+The DFs are usually observed for a few minutes or less (e.g., Schmid et al., 2011), and it is believed that they are formed downtail in the course of reconnection (e.g., Sitnov et al., 2009).
+The second group includes the socalled "secondary" dipolarizations related to the braking of fast flows and magnetic flux pileup in the near-Earth tail (e.g., Nakamura et al., 2009).
 The origin of "secondary" dipolarizations is still debated.
-They can be the consequence of magnetic flux pileup due to arrival of multiple BBFs (e.g. Liu et al., 2013; 2014) or they can be caused by the development of cross-tail current instability in the near-Earth CS (e.g. Lui et al. 2011).
-Usually the secondary dipolarizations are associated with the formation of the substorm current wedge (SCW) and are observed during up to several hours (McPherron et al., 1973; Sergeev et al., 2012).
+They can be the consequence of a magnetic flux pileup due to the arrival of multiple BBFs (e.g., Liu et al., 2013, 2014) or they can be caused by the development of cross-tail current instability in the near-Earth CS (e.g., Lui, 2011).
+Usually the secondary dipolarizations are associated with the formation of the substorm current wedge (SCW) and are observed for up to several hours (McPherron et al., 1973; Sergeev et al., 2012).